lmihailovic/sugo/README.md

 Front matter is written at the very top of the file, and is delimited by "+++".

+> [!IMPORTANT]
+> Front matter format is JSON.

+> [!CAUTION]
-Front matter format is **JSON**.
-Sugo will refuse to build the website if any page has badly formatted JSON.
+> Sugo will refuse to build the website if any page has badly formatted JSON.

 Example content file:
 ```